Rosenverse

 Key Insights

-• Conversion design blends design, science, and business to drive intentional, measurable improvements.
+• Conversion design combines design, science, and business to intentionally create measurable improvements, not just arbitrary changes.

-• Randomized 50/50 A/B testing remains the gold standard for isolating cause and effect in product experiments.
+• Randomized 50/50 AB testing is the gold standard for isolating the true effect of design changes by evenly distributing confounds.

 Notable Quotes